rociomer/cheat-sheets/jupyter-notebooks.md

 ### Useful commands for working with Jupyter notebooks

-To start Jupyter, first load environment where Jupyter is installed, then run:
+To start Jupyter, first load a conda environment where Jupyter is installed, then run:

 ```
 $jupyter-lab